16 Best Cheap Places to Visit in September

 Treat yourself to an affordable trip to Argentina this fall, when spring is just ramping up in the Southern Hemisphere, and hotel rates are relatively reasonable in Buenos Aires.
 Temperate weather (think: lows around 11 degrees Celsius, highs climbing to about 18 degrees Celsius) makes September an ideal time to explore the country's European-inspired capital.

 If your travel budget allows, book a hotel room in the trendy neighborhood of La Boca.
-It's a convenient jumping-off point to explore the top attractions in Buenos Aires, including the Caminito Street Museum, Recoleta Cemetery, and the Costanera Sur Ecological Reserve.
+It's a convenient jumping-off point to explore the sights in Buenos Aires, including the Caminito Street Museum, Recoleta Cemetery, and the Costanera Sur Ecological Reserve.

 Leave plenty of time to bask in the relaxed atmosphere of the city's cafes with a café en jarrito bien caliente (a steaming cup of coffee cut with milk).
 After dark, slip on your dancing shoes for a night of tango.